Why are there so many flying ants in the UK? Plus how to get rid of them

-It's widely agreed that flying ant day this year is July 8, 2022.
-According to Pest UK (opens in new tab), Flying Ant Day comes after a spell of hot and humid weather.
-So, if conditions are similar across a large area then the flying ants may appear on the same day.
+Flying ant day usually arrives in mid-July, and according to Pest UK comes after a spell of hot and humid weather.
+This means that if conditions are similar across a large area then the flying ants may appear on the same day.

-The Natural History Museum (opens in new tab) says that flying ants tend to appear earlier in urban areas, because temperatures are usually higher.
-They add that this can be unfortunate for tennis players at Wimbledon (opens in new tab), saying "There are years when flying ants plague players during their matches, causing so much disruption it makes the news."
+The Natural History Museum adds that flying ants tend to appear earlier in urban areas, because temperatures are usually higher.
+They say that this can often be unfortunate for tennis players at Wimbledon, explaining "There are years when flying ants plague players during their matches, causing so much disruption it makes the news."

 However, The Society of Biology found in a study that the idea of a single Flying Ant Day is actually a misconception.
 Instead, flying ants appear over a 'season', though there are peaks in their appearances.